mukeshsoni/rollick/LEARNINGS.md

   - add files which act as executables to "bin" property in package.json
   - make those files executable by having this at the top of the file - `#!/usr/bin/env node`
 - CSS position values can lead to weird calculations of heights.
 I had to use `display: table-cell` and `position: relative` on div which covered absolutely positioned split panes so that the split pane was not taking grand parents height.
 Still don't know why that worked.
+- Always, always, disable adblocker on your personal project.
+It randomly blocks some xhr requests to go out.
+It was stopping a request for refCount.js for me.
+Took me half an hour to figure out.